FabianaCampanari/SQL_LABS/README.md

 - **Attaching databases:**

-  - How to attach the databases
+  - How to attach the databases that will be used in the course.